benborgers/www/posts/express-access-cookies.md

 ---
 title: How to access cookies with Express
 date: 2020-03-18
+tags:
-tags: programming
+    - programming
+    - express
 ---
 The best way to access cookies with an Express server is using the `cookie-parser` middleware package.

 Install it:

 ```bash
 npm install cookie-parser
 ```

 And then add it to your server:

 ```jsx
 const express = require("express")